devzendo/transputer-emulator/README.md

 * Note that the IServer's file handling does not yet prevent directory traversal vulnerabilities.
 Also line feed handling on Windows is broken.
 To be corrected.
 * Converting older C code (that's not very portable) to C++14 (that hopefully is more portable).
-* Upgrade macOS build from El Capitan to Catalina (and beyond).
+* Upgrade macOS build from El Capitan to Catalina.
 * eForth requires the following facilities of IServer (it originally accessed a UART; these routines have been changed to use IServer protocol on Link 0):
   * URD: Read and wait (odd return system)